Rise in home prices still ‘sustainable’, says MNB

-The increase in home prices across Hungary is still "sustainable," although the market in Budapest needs to be "monitored closely," the National Bank of Hungary (MNB) said in its biannual Housing Market Report, according to Hungarian news agency MTI.
+The increase in home prices across Hungary is still "sustainable", though the market in Budapest needs to be "monitored closely", the National Bank of Hungary said in a biannual Housing Market Report, according Hungarian news agency MTI.

 "According to our calculations, in terms of the national average, the Hungarian housing price level is below the level justified by macroeconomic fundamentals, and thus the continuous increase of housing prices can still be deemed sustainable.
 However, trends in Budapest must be monitored closely," the central bank said in the report.